Invoke-Command Powershell Usage Examples + Remote execution

 Add-LocalGroupMember -Group "Administrators" -Member "$args[0]$"

-This will give you “Principal KitchenComputer001[0]$ was not found.”
+the action will give you “Principal KitchenComputer001[0]$ was not found.”
 Error.
 So, we’ll use the quotes in the argument itself:

 $Computer = "KitchenComputer001"